Maryland Theft Attorney | MD Theft & Fraud Criminal Defense Lawyers

 Theft over $100,000 Felony punishable by 20 years of incarceration and a $25,000 fine

-How can the State prove theft?
+How can the State of Maryland prove a theft crime?

 The Maryland Theft provisions give the State a wide variety of methods of proving theft including: